ndodson/Quadrature-Amplitude-Modulation-Recognition-via-Convolutional-Neural-Network/README.md

 # Interference

 The symbol represents the state of the waveform for a fixed period.
 In the 16qam example, the number of bits per symbol is 4, as the points in each quadrant can be grouped into fours.
 The advantage of higher bits per symbol is that there are more points within the constellation, making it possible to transmit more bits through the pipeline.
 This greatly increases the efficiency of transmission for communications systems.
-The downside of the higher order schemes is that the points in the constellation are closer together, making them more succestable to noise and cross-talk.
+The downside of the higher order schemes is that the points in the constellation are closer together, making them more susceptible to noise and cross-talk.